dellingc/paymerang-api/README.md

 # Paymerang API

-This API is used in conjuction with the [Payerang App](https://github.com/dellingc/paymerang-app) to simulate retrieving data from a server.
+This API is used in conjuction with the [Paymerang App](https://github.com/dellingc/paymerang-app) to simulate retrieving data from a server.
 The API only accepts GET requests to send all of the payee data or to send data for an indidual payee.

 ## Instructions
 Clone the repository, install node packages, and start the server